isabella232/dynamic-media-classic.en-1/help/quick-start-template-publishing.md

 See [Create the initial template in Illustrator](create-initial-template-illustrator.md#create_the_initial_template_in_illustrator) and [DOM manipulation](dom-manipulation.md#dom_manipulation).

-**2. Convert your template to Scene7 FXG and upload it to Scene7 Publishing System**
+**2. Convert your template to Dynamic Media Classic FXG and upload it to Scene7 Publishing System**

 Adobe Creative Cloud users can use the Adobe Illustrator Plug-in for Web-to-Print.
-This plug-in converts templates to Scene7 FXG.
+This plug-in converts templates to Dynamic Media Classic FXG.
 If a template contains fonts, corresponding font files must be uploaded to the Scene7 Publishing System before uploading the FXG file.

 See [Upload files for Template Publishing](upload-files-template-publishing.md#upload_files_for_template_publishing).

-**3. View, define, or refine parameters in Scene7**
+**3. View, define, or refine parameters in Dynamic Media Classic**

 In the Template Publishing Preview and Build screens, you can define and refine variable elements via parameters, preview the results, and test the results.
 In these screens, you can: